Colleges by Location

 Mount Holyoke College is also renowned for its commitment to women's education and empowerment.
 The campus provides a supportive and empowering environment for students to thrive academically, socially, and personally.
 In addition, the college has a strong tradition of fostering global understanding and engagement.
 It offers numerous opportunities for students to study abroad, engage in international research, and participate in global initiatives, preparing them to become global citizens and leaders in their fields.
 Overall, Mount Holyoke College provides a holistic education that combines academic excellence, personal growth, and transformative experiences for its students.

-Located in South Hadley, MA, Mount Holyoke College is a private four-year college.
-This academic institution uses a semester-based calendar.
+Mount Holyoke College is a private four-year college located in South Hadley, MA.
+This school follows a semester-based calendar.
 It has an acceptance rate of 36%.
 The freshman retention rate at Mount Holyoke College is 89% and the six-year graduation rate is 84%.

 Quick Facts